-All advice on mortgages and financial services is provided by Capricorn Mortgages who are an independent ‘Whole of Market’ mortgage specialist.
-As part of Openwork, the largest financial advisory network in the UK, Capricorn have access to wide range of exclusive mortgage deals that you will not find with any other broker.
-From your initial mortgage enquiry, Capricorn will assign you your own Personal Relationship Manager who will then guide you through the entire mortgage and house-buying process.
+All advice on mortgages and financial services is provided by LDN Mortgages who are an independent ‘Whole of Market’ mortgage specialist.
+LDN have access to wide range of exclusive mortgage deals that you will not find with any other broker.
+From your initial mortgage enquiry, LDN will assign you your own Personal Relationship Manager who will then guide you through the entire mortgage and house-buying process.
 Your relationship manager’s job is to ensure that you understand all aspects of the transaction and that things run as smoothly and efficiently as possible for you.

 Our brokers have years of experience so let us take care of it all for you!

 With a Fixed Rate mortgage you pay a fixed interest rate for a fixed period of time and the rate and duration are arranged at the outset with the lender.
 This can be between 1 and 25 years, though the standard term would be 2 years.

 With a Tracker Rate mortgage the rate of interest you pay is tied to the base rate set by the Bank of England.
 Typically a tracker rate mortgage will be set at a certain percentage above the BoE base rate.
 Although the Tracker rate is usually lower than the lender’s Standard Variable Rate, this can vary from lender to lender.

 A Discounted Rate Mortgage is linked to an individual lender’s Standard Variable Rate.
 The lender may offer a discount to their variable rate for a specified period of time, but beware that there is no certainty as to what your future payments will be.